FAQ

 A couple things to note:

-1. The grade can only be changed by the instructor who taught your specific class.
+- The grade can only be changed by the instructor who taught your specific class.

-3. Professors are more likely to grant flexibility in completing coursework if they are given advance notice.
+- Professors are more likely to grant flexibility in completing coursework if they are given advance notice.
 For example, if you suddenly require surgery that’s going to take you out of class for a week, most professors are going to be more flexible if the student approaches them right away (or in advance, when possible) rather than waiting until the end of the term.

-This fictional scenario may help clarify: If you took J201 from Prof. Christensen in Spring 2013 and earned an “I,” you need to work with Prof. Christiansen to complete the work and change your grade within one calendar year.
-If you don’t, the “I” will become an “F” after Spring 2014.
+This fictional scenario may help clarify: If you took J201 from Prof. Christensen in Spring 2023 and earned an “I,” you need to work with Prof. Christiansen to complete the work and change your grade within one calendar year.
+If you don’t, the “I” will become an “F” after Spring 2024.
 After receiving the “I,” you might decide to register for J201 again in Fall 2013 and take it with Prof. Haas instead.
-If you do this, you will receive a grade for J201 in Fall 2013, but your “I” from Prof. Christiansen’s Spring 2013 class will still be on your transcript and will still turn into an F after one year.
+If you do this, you will receive a grade for J201 in Fall 2023, but your “I” from Prof. Christiansen’s Spring 2013 class will still be on your transcript and will still turn into an F after one year.
 This would happen if you were to retake the class with Prof. Christiansen.

-If you have questions about this, you can find the university’s incomplete policy on the Registrar’s website or speak with your academic advisor.
+If you have questions about this, you can find the university’s incomplete policy on the Registrar’s website or speak with your advisor.

 Taking a class pass/no pass means that whatever grade you receive, your GPA won’t be affected.
 You need to earn the equivalent of a C- or better to earn a pass.
 Anything lower than that is a no pass.